dictation-toolbox/Caster/docs/readthedocs/Caster_Commands/Mouse.md

 - _legion 2_
     - Runs legion on screen 2.
-- _legion 2 detailed_
+- _legion detailed_
-    - Runs legion on screen 2.
+    - Runs legion on screen 1 scanning with full resolution.
 - _76 select_
     - Selects from the left side to the right side of 76.
 - _76 select 100_